Syncing 10,000 leads/mo? GET A DEMO

 Impressions

-An impression refers to the number of times an ad has been shown on a search result page or alternative site on the Google Network.
+An impression refers to the number of times an ad has been shown on a search result page or an alternative site on the Google Network.

 This Google Ads metric is useful as it informs a business about the degree of exposure each campaign is getting on an advertising channel and tracks brand awareness.